World’s First Successful Penis Transplant!

 Given how many stories we have heard lately about men losing their penises in accidents and horrid attacks, it’s good to know that something can finally be done about it.
 They no longer have to hide and hang their heads in shame, worried that they will never get to experience the joy of sex again.

-Honestly, we here at Escort Sweden are over the moon about this news.
+Honestly, we here at XEscorts are over the moon about this news.
 It is a huge breakthrough for science and medicine, and just goes to show what can be achieved if we keep trying.

 As for the lucky man to have received this treatment, what do you think will be the first thing he enjoys?
 Would you hold back on sex for a while and enjoy the other things like handjobs and blowjobs, or would you dive straight in?